mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

 </details>

-The resulting Direct Line token will be bound to the passed user ID.
+The resulting Direct Line token is bound to the passed user ID.

 ### Calling the API and rendering WebChat